“Pah, all this discussion of what is or isn’t “Socialism” is really boring. I use one definition; you use a different one.”

 “Nazi economic organization did exactly what it was supposed to do — prepare Germany materially and psychologically for total war.”

 It did not.
 It failed miserably.
-One of the aims of Nazism was to prepare Germany to be capable of winning that war and expanding its socialist state from the English Channel to the Ural Mountains.
+One of the aims of Nazism was to prepare Germany to be capable of winning that war.
 Nazi Germany failed to win that war.
 In fact Germany and its allies lost that war very quickly and in spectacular fashion.
 If the Nazis had not committed such horrendous crimes, they would have gone down as the biggest joke in modern history.
-The Nazis were a bunch of twisted sadistic clowns who proved to be grossly incompetent at pretty much everything they did.

 “Germany lost because it was fighting against absurd odds.”